danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    sudo service pgbouncer restart
    ```

-1. Checking Pool and Stats information
+1. Check Pool and Stats information

    Connect to the Admin console: